skip to content

 Continuing Education Credits (CHES and CEU)

-Available for an additional $25 (each)
+Available for an additional $25 (each).

 CEU credit: Credits are offered through the University of Houston Graduate College of Social Work based in Texas.
 We encourage verifying with your state to ensure credits will be accepted.
 CEU Provider #6285